 - Fingerings for the pentatonic scales and the blues scales are different

 What is the blues scale?

-The Blues scale is a six note scale that has emerged out of Blues music.
+The minor blues scale piano is a six note scale that has emerged from Blues music.
 It has a powerful, soulful, and often melancholic timbre.
 It is used across many styles of music including traditional twelve-bar Blues, Boogie-Woogie, Soul, RnB, Jazz, and Funk to name a few.
+This scale is a variation on the minor pentatonic scale with an added flat fifth scale degree.

-The Blues scale is a variation on the Minor Pentatonic scale with an added flat fifth scale degree.
-Here is a little review if you are unfamiliar with the Minor Pentatonic scale.
-The Minor Pentatonic scale is a five note scale.
-It is a common scale that is found in many music cultures across the world.
+The minor pentatonic scale is a five note scale.
+It is a common piano scale that is found in many music cultures across the world.
 If you randomly ask someone on the street to sing a five note scale, chances are they will sing the minor pentatonic scale.

 In vocal styles, the pitch of the flat fifth scale degree is bent up and down for added inflection, expressive power, and emotional impact.
-However, in tempered pitched instruments with unbending intonation, the flat fifth scale degree cannot be manipulated in the same ways.
+However, in tempered pitched instruments with unbending intonation, the flat fifth scale degree cannot be manipulated in the same way.